ableyjoe/draft-jabley-root-zone-ground-rules/draft-jabley-root-zone-ground-rules.md

 From the perspective of the DNS protocol, all zones in the DNS share the same essential properties.
 However, the root zone is special in some ways by virtue of its location within the namespace.
-For example, the root zone has no parent, and so mechanisms for trust anchor distribution or identification of authoritative nameservers that rely on the existance of a parent zone are not available.
+For example, as the ancestor of all other zones, a chain of trust to a key used to generate signatures in other zones relies upon secure delegations being used from the root zone for direct children.

 This document describes a minimal set of technical constraints for the construction of the root zone.
 This document specifically does